g000sha256/sonatype-maven-central/README.md

 ### Choose a publishing type

-The plugin can have two types of publishing:
+The plugin supports two publishing types:

 - `SonatypeMavenCentralType.Manual` (default) - a deployment will go through validation and require the user to manually publish it via the [Portal UI](https://central.sonatype.com/publishing/deployments)
 - `SonatypeMavenCentralType.Automatic` - a deployment will go through validation and, if it passes, will be automatically published to `Maven Central`

-By default, the type is set as `Manual`, but you can override it using a plugin extension:
+By default, the type is set to `Manual`, but you can override it using a plugin extension:

 ```kotlin
 import g000sha256.sonatype_maven_central.SonatypeMavenCentralType